rafaelcalleja/PHPCRFileAttachaInline/README.md

 ## Step 3: Register the bundle's routes

-add the following to your routing file:
+Add the following to your routing file:

 ``` yaml
 # app/config/routing.yml